SAP/olingo-jpa-processor-v4/jpa/odata-jpa-processor-parallel/README.md

 .setBatchProcessorFactory(new JPAODataParallelBatchProcessorFactory())
 ```

-It shall be mentioned that the OData specification would allow a parallel processing only if the clinets sends a `` header, see
+It shall be mentioned that the OData specification would allow a parallel processing only if the clients sends a `continue-on-error` header, see: [Preference continue-on-error (odata.continue-on-error)](https://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part1-protocol.html#_Toc31358874)